+DP position reference systems

-DP position referenceThe following tables provide a list of common position reference systems used in connection with DP Systems.systemsThe 7 limbul at the systems
+The following tables provide a list of common position reference systems used in connection with DP Systems.

 Table 7-1 includes the more common reference systems associated with typical supply vessel operations.
 These systems require no power and are simply bolted to the installation structure at strategic locations so as to give clear line of sight to the area(s) where the vessel would be station keeping (for example, near the installation crane[s]).
 With the exception of the Fanbeam system (which requires positioning of reflector[s] on the installation), they require no additional equipment to be installed on the offshore installation.